- The Different Types of Bees

 Andrenidae: Mining bees, found in temperate, arid, warm climates.
-Absent from Australia.
-Hairy.
 Wasp legacy visible in facial structure eyebrow-like colored patterns, males with facial hair, which might be used for recognition of individuals, but Andrenidae have more advanced eyes.
 Nest in simple soil burrows, or in hives that require multimodal communication to achieve complex architecture.

 Stenotritidae: The smallest family of bees.
 Australian.
 Similar to Colletidae, but with one mouthpart instead of Colletidae’s distinct two.
-Nest in burrows.
+Nest in burrows underground.
 Large and fuzzy.

-Dasypodaidae, Meganomiidae, and Melittidae: Primitive families, the least changed of all bees since the split from wasps.
+Melittidae: Primitive family, the least changed of all bees since the split from wasps.
 Found mainly in Africa.
 Tend to be picky specialists concerning their food source, sometimes forgoing pollen for flower oils.
-The Dasypodaidae and Meganomiidae families have often been treated as subfamilies of Melittidae.
+They are solitary and ground-nesting.

 Halictidae: Sweat bees found worldwide.
 Often attracted to sweat.
 Small.
 Can be colorful and do sting.
 Nest underground in soil or sand.
-Highly social, with some kleptoparasitic (see Apidae, right), but there are also solitary Halictids.
+Highly social, but there are also solitary Halictids.
 Their range of social systems makes them a fascinating group to use for studying the evolution of social living.

-Apidae: Cuckoo, carpenter, digger, bumble, stingless, and honeybees that are found worldwide.
+Apidae: Largest bee family, made up of over 5,700 species.
+Believed to date back as far as 115 million years ago; the oldest known fossilized bee is from this family.
+Cuckoo, carpenter, digger, bumble, stingless, and honey bees that are found worldwide.
 With or without functional ovipositor (sting).
-Solitary to eusocial, some even parasitizing other bees by stealing their resources (kleptoparasitism)-such as cuckoo bees, which lay their eggs on pollen collected by their host bees.
+Solitary to eusocial, some even parasitizing other bees by stealing their resources (kleptoparasitism), such as cuckoo bees, which lay their eggs on pollen collected by their host bees.
 Some make products that are used by humans.